qilingframework/rtfd.io/docs/faq.md

 1. Windows API or syscall not being implemented
 > - Qiling Framework tries to emulate various platforms such as Linux, MacOS, Windows, FreeBSD and UEFI.
 All these platforms come with different archnitecture.
 Its not possible for Qiling Framework to be able to emulate all these syscall/API.
 Community help is needed.

-2. Some specific requiremment needed.
+2. Some specific requiremments are needed.
 > - Firmware might need interface br0 and a users testing enviroment might not have it.
 In this case, ql.patch will come in handy.

 3. Required files are missing.